karenetheridge/Test-LWP-UserAgent/README.md

 mapping you set up earlier with `map_response`.
 You shouldn't normally need to use this, as you know what you responded with - you should instead be testing how your code reacted to receiving this response.

+- `last_useragent`

+The last Test::LWP::UserAgent object that was used to send a request.
+Obviously this only provides new information if called as a class method; you can use this if you don't have direct control over the useragent itself, to get the object that was used, to verify options such as the network timeout.

 - `network_fallback`